The Department of Mathematics offers programs leading to the degrees of M.Sc. and Ph.D.

 A candidate shall complete satisfactorily a minimum of eight half-courses in mathematics numbered 9000 or above.
 Of those eight half courses, at least five half-courses should be core courses, with at least one half-course in each of Algebra, Analysis, and Geometry/Topology.
 Core courses will typically have regular homework assignments and exams.
 The core courses requirement can be waived in the exceptional cases when a candidate has already acquired substantial background in the area.

 A candidate may be permitted to substitute a thesis for at most four half-courses, in which case a student is required to pass three core half-courses in at least two of the three areas.
+(The thesis option is rarely used and requires approval of the program.)

 In combined undergraduate-graduate courses, graduate students must do more substantial work than is required of undergraduate students.